Who are you, and what do you do?

 Any and all of this is slung over my back in a Brenthaven Prostyle™ Slimpack.

 For media consumption I have a Raspberry Pi hooked up to a 40" Samsung Series 8 LED TV.
 All the media is loaded onto a Netgear ReadyNAS Ultra-4 with enough space to last well into the future.
 To control the TV and XBMC I use the awesome Logitech Harmony 600 universal remote.
 I cannot recommend these remotes enough.
+The living room also houses a Sonos Play:5 for streaming music.

 One extra item I want to mention is my wallet, an Exentri tri-fold.
 It's a brilliant wallet with easy access to cards and cash.
 There are a few copy-cat models out there for slightly cheaper (I got mine free as a promotional gift from a supplier).